jmastic/jmastic.github.io/resume.md

 ### Senior Manager of Engineering
 **Conga (2018 - Present)**

-* Manage a team of 10 software engineers working on a new eSignature product built in Java and React.js
+* Grew team from four engineers to ten, working on a new high growth eSignature product
-* Work closely with Product Team to define market needs, team priorities, and product roadmap
+* Work closely with Product team to define market needs, team priorities, and product roadmap
-* Planned and executed a whole team summit week to drive knowledge sharing and alignment between product and technology goals for my engineering team
+* Plan and execute annual team summit week to drive knowledge sharing and alignment between product and technology goals for my engineering team
-* Overseeing migration of product infrastructure from ElasticBeanstalk to Docker and Kubernetes
+* Oversaw migration of product infrastructure from AWS Elastic Beanstalk to Kubernetes
-* Drove engineering security initiatives, including SOC 2 compliance measures of auditing and account security, and new secure application development training for engineers
+* Driving engineering security initiatives, including SOC 2 Type 2 compliance measures of auditing and account security, and new secure application development training for engineers
-* Participate in hiring events as the representative for Conga’s Engineering team
+* Driving cost optimization of AWS resources, saving over $60,000 annually to date
-* Monthly participation and presentation in Conga Basecamp, the on-boarding and training week for new hires
+* **Promoted to Senior Manager of Engineering** in February 2020

 #### Senior Software Development Engineer
 **Conga (2017-2018)**

 * As a **Senior Software Development Engineer**, lead the development of the Conga Grid product for Salesforce
-* Implemented a new CI/CD pipeline to improve deployment accuracy
+* Implemented a new CI/CD pipeline to automatically run unit tests and reduce manual steps in the deployment process
-* Standardized code review process and automated linting to greatly improve code readability and stability
+* Standardized the code review process and automated linting to greatly improve code readability and stability
-* Introduced unit testing framework using Karma, Mocha, and Chai to improve product feature stability and overall quality
+* Introduced a unit testing framework using Karma, Mocha, and Chai to improve product feature stability and overall quality
-* Utilized C# on .NET framework to build a shared microservice to improve security and performance for Conga products communicating with Salesforce APIs over REST
+* Built a shared microservice with C# to improve security and performance for Conga products communicating with Salesforce REST APIs
 * **Promoted to Manager of Engineering** in October 2018

 ### Senior Manager of TV Apps Client Development